cantora/cryptoad/README.md

 with the encrypted file embedded within.
 Its recipient can then download it, run it, enter the password (presumably transmitted out of band by phone, email or text), and finally receive the original un-encrypted file.

+!!WARNING!!
+This process does nothing to ensure that the file the other person receives is **authenticated**.
+Someone could attack the person receiving the file by replacing it with a malicious executable.
+In order to authenticate the file, the receiver should coordinate with the sender in some way.
+For example, the sender could provide the receiver with a cryptographic checksum, and the receiver could authenticate the file by comparing the checksum.

 ###Installation
 WARNING: this is beta software, do not use it in production systems or trust